Shinmera/for/README.md

 One thing to note is that the surrounding forms of clauses always appear deeper than those of bindings and that the result value forms of clauses always appear before those of bindings.
 The loop body form of a clause appears at the exact position in the body where the clause expression previously appeared.

 ### Iterators
 In order to provide the generic `over` iteration construct, For includes a protocol to define iterators.
 In order for an iterator to work, it has to subclass `iterator` and provide three methods: `make-iterator`, `has-more`, and `next`.
 The first is merely there so that we can dispatch on the type of object we'd like to iterate over and construct an appropriate iterator for it.
 The second should return a generalised boolean that tells us whether we can safely call `next`.
 Finally, `next` itself advances the iterator and returns a new element.
 If sensible and possible, a method on `(setf current)` can also be provided to allow updating the current element to a new value.
+In order to speed up iteration in most cases, it's also useful to provide a `step-functions` method.

 Let's look at the list iterator as an example: